Welcome to the home of the Scions of the 17th Airborne Division.

 When the division arrived in Britain, it came under the command of XVIII Airborne Corps, part of the First Allied Airborne Army.
 The division was not chosen to participate in Operation Market Garden (the airborne landings in the Netherlands) as Allied planners believed it had arrived too late and could not be "trained up" in time.
 However, after the end of Operation Market Garden, the division was shipped to France and then Belgium to fight in the Ardennes during the Battle of the Bulge.
 A 17th trooper earned the Medal of Honor during the fighting in the Ardennes (the first of four that members of the division would earn), and the division was then withdrawn to France to prepare for an assault over the River Rhine.
 In March 1945, the division participated in its first, and only, airborne operation, dropping alongside the British 6th Airborne Division as a part of Operation Varsity, where its troopers earned three more Medals of Honor.
 The division then advanced through Northern Germany until the end of World War II, when it briefly undertook occupation duties in Germany before shipping back to the United States.
 There, it was officially inactivated in September 1945, although it was briefly reactivated as a training division between 1948 and 1949.

-Our next reunion is set!
-All roads lead to Gettysburg, Pennsylvania so mark your calendars!
+It's time for our next reunion in Gettysburg, Pennsylvania so mark your calendars!

-Check out our Reunion Page for more details!
+Check out our Gatherings Page for more details!
 See you there!